Hartsfield–Jackson Atlanta International Airport: Midfield terminal (1980–present)

 To address the significant increase in air traffic that outstripped the capacity of the 1961 terminal, and after years of planning and design, construction began on the present midfield terminal complex in 1977 under the administration of Mayor Maynard Jackson.
 It was billed as the largest construction project in the South, costing $500 million.
 The complex was designed by Stevens & Wilkinson, Smith Hinchman & Grylls, and Minority Airport Architects & Planners.
-The new complex, initially consisting of the North and South Terminals, Concourses A through D, and the northern half of the present-day Concourse T (which served as the International Terminal), opened on September 21, 1980, on time and under budget.
-It was designed to accommodate up to 55 million passengers per year and covered 2.5 million square feet (230,000 m^{2}).
+The new complex initially consisting of the North and South Terminals, Concourses A through D, and the northern half of the present-day Concourse T (which served as the International Terminal) opened on September 21, 1980, on time and under budget.
+It was designed to accommodate up to 55 million passengers per year and covered 2500000 sqft.
 In December 1984, a 9000 ft fourth parallel runway was completed, and another runway was extended to 11889 ft the following year.
-To accommodate increases in international air traffic, a southern extension of Concourse T opened in 1987, and Concourse E opened in 1994 in advance of Atlanta hosting the 1996 Summer Olympics, with Concourse T subsequently being converted to use by domestic flights.
-MARTA rail service was extended to Hartsfield with the opening of the Airport station in 1988 (the station itself was constructed in 1979-80 as part of the terminal).
+To accommodate increases in international air traffic, a southern extension of Concourse T opened in 1987, and Concourse E opened in 1994 in advance of Atlanta hosting the 1996 Summer Olympics, with Concourse T subsequently being converted for use by domestic flights.
+MARTA rail service was extended to Hartsfield with the opening of the Airport station in 1988 (the station itself had been constructed in 1979-80 as part of the terminal).

-In 1999, Hartsfield–Jackson's leadership established the Development Program: "Focus On the Future", involving multiple construction projects to prepare the airport to handle a projected demand of 121 million passengers in 2015.
-The program was originally budgeted at $5.4 billion over ten years, but the total was revised as of 2007 to over $9 billion.
+In 1999, Hartsfield–Jackson's leadership established the development program "Focus On the Future", involving multiple construction projects to prepare the airport to handle a projected demand of 121 million passengers in 2015.
+The program was originally budgeted at $5.4 billion over ten years, but the total was revised by 2007 to over $9 billion.

 In 2001, construction of an over 9000 ft fifth runway (10–28) began.
-It was completed at the cost of $1.28 billion and opened in 2006.
+It was completed for $1.28 billion and opened in 2006.
 It bridges Interstate 285 (the Perimeter) on Hartsfield–Jackson's south side, making Hartsfield–Jackson the nation's only currently active civil airport to have a runway above an interstate (although Runway 17R/35L at Stapleton International Airport in Denver, Colorado, crossed Interstate 70 until that airport closed in 1995).
 The massive project, which involved putting fill dirt eleven stories high in some places, destroyed some surrounding neighborhoods and dramatically changed the scenery of Flat Rock Cemetery and Hart Cemetery, both on the airport's property.
 It was added to help ease traffic problems caused by landing small- and mid-size aircraft on the runways used by larger planes such as the Boeing 777, which need longer runways than the smaller planes.
 With the fifth runway, Hartsfield–Jackson is one of only a few airports that can perform triple simultaneous landings.
 The fifth runway was expected to increase the capacity for landings and take-offs by 40%, from an average of 184 flights per hour to 237 flights per hour.